Wales needs to take a radical approach to health and social care integration. Local government must be at the heart of this.

 Local councils are at the centre of delivering this vision.
 No other sector is better placed to deliver Wales’ social care or public health services.

-As our ‘Localism 2016’ manifesto outlines, we believe councils must be given the freedom to shape their care services based on the needs of their own locality and expand their areas of responsibility.
+We believe councils must be given the freedom to shape their care services based on the needs of their own locality and expand their areas of responsibility.
 Central to this is the need to find a long-term sustainable funding solution for social care services in Wales.

 We must be radical in our focus.
 From community care to leisure centres, local council services improve well-being while actively reducing pressure in other areas like the NHS.
 They urgently need investment.